 kyle doyle — fundraising chair

 Hailing from Chelsea Michigan, Kyle joined the team as Freshman, and has enjoyed becoming a competitive sailor since.
-He has sailed with his family in the past on their Flying Scott, sailing on lakes across Michigan.
+He has sailed with his family in the past on their Flying Scot, sailing on lakes across Michigan.
 He is very active sailing in Detroit, as the foredeck on a J120.
 He has experience all over the Great Lakes in distance races, including some of the most exciting Chicago and Port Huron to Mackinac races this past summer.
 He also sailed in the Queen’s Cup, placing first in class and fourth overall.
 Upon joining the team, he has become a member of the keelboat team, competing at the Larchmont IOR, and ICSA Keelboat Championships at the Naval Academy.

 Sofia Gambini — Communications Chair

 Sofia is senior from Ann Arbor, Michigan.
 She has done all of her sailing on Burt Lake, Michigan, at a summer camp where she currently works as the Waterfront Director.
 While she had never officially raced before joining the team, she feels most accomplished in her ability to sail with a bunch of children in her boat, and likes to think she is fairly good at sailing ‘leisurely’.
 She joined the team to learn how to race and to improve her sailing skills overall, and is now a competitive crew on the team.
 She is looking forward to being more involved with recruiting, social media, and crew development in her new position.

 Grant Glover is from Birmingham, Michigan, and grew up sailing Lasers on Orchard Lake.
 He then joined the team as a freshman in college and quickly became a competitive sailor in dinghies but has since gravitated to the keelboat events.
 His goal for the keelboat team is to win some major regattas in his final year on the team.